 “Being paranoid is worse than not being vigilant at all because you work through that limited amount of awareness but you chew through it really quickly.
 One of the biggest benefits we’ve got is, I don’t have to be the most aware, I don’t have to be the most prepared, I’ve just got to be that little bit more aware and a little bit more prepared than everyone else.

-We know from studies in criminology that most criminals select targets based on likelihood of success vs. return and why would I rob you, assault you, attack you, rape you, kidnap you, you name it, if it looks like you’ll see me coming but the guy behind me won’t?”
+We know from studies in criminology that most criminals select targets based on the likelihood of success vs. return and why would I rob you, assault you, attack you, rape you, kidnap you, you name it if it looks like you’ll see me coming but the guy behind me won’t?”